 I was surprised Bezaly fares as well as she does.
 I am not a fan of her characteristic deadpan, expressionless sound, and I dislike her recording of the Mozart Concertos intensely.
 However, for these quartets, she produces a more expressive sound.
 And, perhaps inspired by these most joyful of works, this is one of her happiest recordings.
 I like her dynamic contrasts and the characterful interplay she develops with the individual string players.
 The BIS sound is a bit odd, though, with a slightly unnatural acoustic "halo" around the players, and a weird bloat to the cello.

-James Galway is his usual, reliable self, with that instantly recognizable, golden sound adding more Romanticism to Mozart than usual (and his insistent vibrato can get to be too much by the end).
-But it's actually the Tokyo String Quartet which makes these special.
+James Galway is his usual, reliable self, with his instantly recognizable, golden sound.
+But his wide, insistent vibrato can get to be too much by the end.
+And combined with rather leisurely tempos, this Mozart is more heavily Romantic than usual.
+The Tokyo String Quartet saves the day, however.
 They are one of my very favorite string quartets and this is really their show.
 Galway is along to provide the glamour.
 And glamorous it is.
-RCA's bright, warm sound compliments it nicely.
+RCA's warm sound is beautiful, if a bit too rich.

 Ulf-Dieter Schaaff is just fine (see my full review elsewhere on this blog), but definitely not in the top tier.
 His playing is slightly detached and a little chilly, and his tone tends to lose vibrancy during soft passages.
 (He actually reminds me a lot of Bezaly in this regard).
 But his tempos are cheery and he has the benefit of superb SACD surround sound from Pentatone.

 I have reviewed Trevisani's Delos CD in detail elsewhere on my blog, so I shall be brief here.
 He possesses a rich, Galway-esque sound (he is a Galway protege), which is gorgeous and mercifully less vibrato-intensive than Galway's.
-But he's recorded in a huge, swampy church acoustic.
+But he's recorded in a huge, swampy church acoustic (even more so than Gerard on Naxos).
 His playing is pretty fabulous, but the poor choice of recording venue is most unfortunate - and disappointing, coming from one of my all-time favorite audiophile labels, Delos.

 The also-rans (listed alphabetically)